 This distribution is enhanced by the pgo-build option.

 Stockfish Polyglot comes with almost any architecture available, hence also for old 32bit operating systems like Windows XP, old machines, 64bit systems, standard machines, modern machines and power computers.
-It runs on both Windows, Linux and MacOS.
-NOT YET FOR ANDROID, IF SOMEONE CAN COMPILE THIS SOFTWARE FOR THESE TWO SYSTEMS PLEASE WRITE ME CLICKING 'CONTACTS' ABOVE.
+It runs on Windows only this time.
+I AM SEARCHING FOR SOMEONE TEACHING ME HOW TO COMPILE IT FOR ANDROID OR MACOS, THANK YOU.

 Maximize its strength by using my opening book Goi.